-- 8.74 Ofwat, Defra, the Greater London Authority (GLA) and CCW have all stated support for metering as the fairest way for customers to pay for water. - 8.75 Metering also has broad customer support, recognising that it is fair to pay according to how much water is used. - 8.76 Additional metering support enhancement costs have been included as below.
-These costs are expected to be uniform regardless of demand programme and have as such been applied consistently across each programme. - Field investigations; street-level investigations undertaken prior to scheduling installs. - Smart Metering Operations Centre (SMOC); enhancements to the SMOC required in order to carry out the metering programmes. - HH and NHH reactive replacements; the enhancement element of replacement of existing smart meters.
+- 8.75 Ofwat, Defra, the Greater London Authority (GLA) and CCW have all stated support for metering as the fairest way for customers to pay for water. - 8.76 Metering also has broad customer support, recognising that it is fair to pay according to how much water is used. - 8.77 Additional metering support enhancement costs have been included as below.
+These costs are expected to be uniform regardless of demand programme and have as such been applied consistently across each programme. - Field investigations; street-level investigations undertaken prior to scheduling installs. - Smart Metering Operations Centre (SMOC); enhancements to the SMOC required in order to carry out the metering programmes. - HH and NHH reactive replacements; the enhancement element of replacement of existing smart meters. - 8.78 Our WRMP demand reduction enhancement case gives full details of how the costs of our metering programme have been developed, and why these costs are efficient.